AmanuelNBekele/portfolio/README.md

 - Enrolled in and actively engaged in technician training sessions
 - Communicated research outcomes and insights concerning the transistor tester through informative presentations

-TAB USA LLC (April 2024 - Present)
+Technical Assistant Intern @ TAB USA LLC (April 2024 - Present)
 - Develop a Microsoft Access database to record production and permanent record of battery serial numbers
 - Write VBA applications for production scheduling that interface with MS Access
 - Support plant IT operations